How to Change Your WordPress Admin Password (3 Methods Explained)

 In this final section, we’re going to cover how to reset your WordPress password directly in your site’s database.
 This method is quite different from the first two, and should only be used if you can’t access both your email and your dashboard.

-Whenever you make a change in WordPress, the platform stores that information in your site’s database.
+Whenever you change password in WordPress, the platform stores that information in your site’s database.
 Within that database, you can find every single value on your site, including the passwords for your account and everyone else’s.
 Of course, WordPress also encrypts that information.
 So even if someone else gets access to your database, they shouldn’t be able to do much damage.

 Editing a WordPress database is a sensitive process.
 If you change the wrong value, you can do some real damage to your site.
 With that in mind, we’re going to teach you how to access yours safely, and explain how to create a backup first.

 In most cases, your web hosting provider will provide access to your database through your control panel.
-For example, if you log into your Hostinger control panel, you’ll see a section called Databases.
+For example, if you log in to your Hostinger control panel, you’ll see a section called Databases.
 There are several options related to databases here, but the one we care about is phpMyAdmin:

 phpMyAdmin is a powerful tool that enables you to view your databases and interact with them using a simple interface.
 When you access it, you’ll see a list of all your databases on the left side of the screen: